-Five things to know about Seahawk Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle

 Jones is making a little bit of money these days, in the second year of a four-year rookie deal paying him up to $2.7 million.

-But he might be making a lot more — and maybe playing for someone else — had he not turned in a performance at the Combine in 2018 that raised a few red flags for some teams and caused his fall to 168 overall.
+But he might be making a lot more — and maybe playing for someone else — had he not turned in a performance at the 2018 scouting combine that raised a few red flags for some teams and caused his fall to No. 168 overall.

-Specifically, Jones ranked in the bottom three in vertical leap (24 inches), the 40 (5.5) among all offensive linemen.

-“His Combine was awful,’’ an anonymous NFC exec was quoted as saying in his official NFL.com pre-draft scouting bio.
+“His combine was awful,’’ an anonymous NFC exec was quoted as saying in his official NFL.com pre-draft scouting bio.

-“It was just a bad day,’’ Jones says now of the Combine.
-“I don’t feel like those Combine numbers are the numbers I’m used to putting up.
+“It was just a bad day,’’ Jones says now of the combine.
+“I don’t feel like those combine numbers are the numbers I’m used to putting up.
 But I think I’m a good football player and I don’t think that would determine if I could go out there and play offensive line or not.’’

-The Seahawks were swayed by what they saw on film of his two seasons as a starter at Ohio State as well as what they said was encouraging reports from people close to Jones that the Combine was an outlier.
+The Seahawks were swayed by what they saw on film of his two seasons as a starter at Ohio State as well as what they said was encouraging reports from people close to Jones that the combine was an outlier.

-“Not everyone goes to the Combine and kicks butt,’’ general manager John Schneider said on the day Jones was drafted.
+“Not everyone goes to the combine and kicks butt,’’ general manager John Schneider said on the day Jones was drafted.
 “We had some really good information on how he’s been working and improving since (then).’’

 He’d never attended an NFL game until he was drafted

-Though Jones grew up in a city with an NFL team, he never once went to a Bears game (he says he was actually more of a fan of the Colts because of Peyton Manning).
+Though Jones grew up in an NFL city, he never once went to a Bears game (and was actually more of a Colts fan because of Peyton Manning).

-So, the first NFL game he ever attended was the first one he played in a year ago in the preseason against the Colts, in which he suffered the injury that held him out the rest of the year.
+So, the first NFL game he attended was the first one he played in a year ago in the preseason against the Colts, when he suffered the injury that held him out the rest of the year.

 “Crazy, huh?’’
 Jones said.